Coaching is essential if you currently are or are planning to act as a Litigant in Person (LIP), or if you choose to hire legal representation.

 When you choose to be a LIP, you are the driver of your own case.
 Our aim is to provide you with legal guidance and train you on how to behave when you are in Court, what you need to know and ask a Judiciary, and what you must understand about the legal system and procedure when in Court or outside of the Court.

 As a LIP you probably have experienced first-hand:

-• mental blockage when a Justice, positioned on a much higher level than your bench, asks you questions and puts you on the spot to face difficult immediate decisions; and
+- mental blockage when a Judge, positioned on a much higher level than your bench, asks you questions and puts you on the spot to face difficult immediate decisions; and

-Do you know how to persuade a Justice with your facts, points of law and your points of view?
+Do you know how to persuade a Judge with your facts, points of law and your points of view?

 If you experienced and were involved in an abusive relationship and then you are forced to face the abuser in Court, we understand that you are NOT capable to persuade anyone.
 You are NOT able to deal with your case in a coherent and persuasive manner.
 What you need is all the help you can get to change you and make you into a stronger person who can first realise that you were abused, then learn how to face the abuser, and finally understand the situation you are in and what a Court demands and expects from you.
 We know because we have been through this situation and we developed a winning technique to make you a winner in the Courtroom even if faced with your abuser and manipulator of the Justice System.

 • You probably had a Judge who was staring at the clock on the Courtroom wall more than at you and rushing you to make the points you wanted to make;